garro95/priority-queue/README.rst

 Changes
 -------

+* 0.4.3 Fix #4 changing the way PriorityQueue serializes.
+  Note that old serialized PriorityQueues may be incompatible with the new version.
+  The API should not be changed instead.
 * 0.4.2 Improved performance using some unsafe code in the implementation.
 * 0.4.1 Support for serde when compiled with `--features serde`. serde marked as optional and serde-test as dev-dipendency.